cucapra/cslrg/src/index.md

 We meet every other {{ site.day }} in {{ site.location }} at {{ site.time }}.
 For announcements, subscribe to the mailing list by sending a message to <cslrg-l-request@cornell.edu>.
+Papers and comments are stored on [the COECIS internal GitHub instance](https://github.coecis.cornell.edu/csl/mlhwrg).

 The schedule for this semester (Spring 2017):